 Square corners: Who knew rounded corners are easier on the eyes.
 Hard edges in stores make us avert our eyes.
-Dubroy says, because as kids we're conditioned to avoid
+Dubroy says, because as kids we're conditioned to avoid hot and not.
+MH

 Facebook: More than 1.5 million Canadians disconnected from Facebook as of April, while new social properties continue to pop up, intensifying competition.